Avaiga/taipy-doc/docs/knowledge_base/demos/Face recognition.md

 2- **Real-time Face Detection and Recognition with OpenCV:** Dive into the world of computer vision and understand how OpenCV, in combination with Taipy, can detect and recognize faces accurately and efficiently in real-time scenarios.

 ## Powered by Taipy
-This Face Recognition demo exemplifies the fusion of Taipy's AI capabilities with OpenCV's image processing prowess.
-Taipy's advanced understanding of text data is complemented by OpenCV's ability to analyze visual data, resulting in a powerful synergy that offers endless possibilities for developers and businesses alike.
+The Face Recognition demo serves as a prime example of the synergy between Taipy's AI capabilities and OpenCV's image processing expertise.
+Taipy's advanced text data comprehension is enhanced by OpenCV's capacity to analyze visual data.
+This collaboration creates a potent combination, opening up numerous opportunities for developers and businesses to explore.

 # How to Use Taipy for Face Recognition
 To experience real-time face detection and recognition using Taipy's GUI component, follow these straightforward steps: